skiphold/.github/profile/README.md

 # SkipHold™ — White-Label AI Receptionist for MSPs & UCaaS Providers

-SkipHold™ is a **white-label AI receptionist and SIP voice agent platform** built for **MSPs, UCaaS providers, ITSPs, and telecom partners**.
+SkipHold™ is a **white-label AI receptionist and SIP-based voice agent platform built for MSPs, UCaaS providers, ITSPs, and telecom partners**.

+It enables providers to deploy, brand, and resell AI-powered call answering, routing, and analytics inside their existing PBX and UCaaS environments.

 We help providers turn call handling into a **revenue-generating service** with always-on conversational coverage.

 🌐 **Official Website:** https://skiphold.com